demingfactor/storytellingsa/src/cms/pages/getting-started.md

 * entertain, distract, and divert
 * develop oracy and literacy
 * express oneself (as teller)
-* enthuse about historical events and people
+* enthuse about ... historical events, people etc.
 * nurture particular social attitudes and values
 * develop problem-solving skills
 * provide a vehicle and narrative genre for learning a language
 * nurture an appreciation of cultural diversity
-* supplement school subject learning (e.g. literature, history, maths & science)
+* supplement school subject learning (e.g. literature, history, reading & science)
 * nurture imagination and creativity
 * transmit cultural and family stories across generations
 * contribute to psychological healing